standardsemiconductor/VELDT-getting-started/README.md

 ```console
 foo@bar:~/VELDT-getting-started/demo/echo$ minicom
 ```
 It should say "Welcome to minicom" along with some information about options, port and instructions for help.
 Press any key character and you should see two copies appear in the minicom console.
-The first character is minicom's local echo, the second character will be from the FPGA, the echo! `Ctrl-A x` will exit minicom when you are finished testing out the echo.
+The first character is minicom's local echo, the second character will be from the FPGA, the echo! <kbd>Ctrl-A</kbd> <kbd>x</kbd> will exit minicom when you are finished testing out the echo.

 This concludes the demo.
 You can find the project directory [here](https://github.com/standardsemiconductor/VELDT-getting-started/tree/master/demo/echo).
 Here is a demo video: